rajeshmondal18/MAPS/README.md

 according to your need.

-An input data "LC8" (binary data) has been provided for testing.
+An input data "LC8" (binary data) has been provided here https://drive.google.com/file/d/1d-HxJvbzhs0I33YBL6_fuDUFCz24ArNw/view?usp=sharing for testing.

 To run: